cristianoag/msx-picoverse-public/docs/msx-picoverse-2040-multirom-tool-manual.en-US.md

 ![alt text](/images/multirom_2040_menu.png)

-If you want to use Nextor with your PicoVerse 2040 cartridge you need to run the tool with the `-s1` or `-s2` option to include the embedded Nextor ROM in the image.
-The `-s1` option includes the standard Nextor ROM without memory mapper support, while `-s2` includes a Nextor ROM with +240 KB memory mapper support.
-The embedded Nextor ROM will be the single firmwware loaded at boot, and the MultiROM menu will not be available.
-You can then use SofaRun to load ROMs and DSKs from the Pico's USB mass storage.

 > **Note:** To use a USB thumdrive you may need a OTG adapter or cable.
 That can be used to convert the USB-C port to a standard USB-A female port.